Phelps Stokes Fund: 1980s and 1990s

 In the 1980s, PS continued doing international exchanges.
 In 1983, PS staff traveled to West Africa (Nigeria, Ivory Coast, Sierra Leone, and Morocco) to study legal and educational institutions in those countries in comparison to American Indian institutions.
 Rose Robinson became a Vice President of Phelps Stokes.
 PS worked with the Native American Science Association as on the suicide prevention work of Zelma Minthorn.
 Phelps Stokes' involvement with American Indian issues waned again in the 1990s.
 Under leadership of Ambassador Franklin Williams, the Fund acted against apartheid by hosting members of the ANC and the Africa Roundtable as well as publishing talks by Bishop Desmond Tutu, Nelson Mandela and Wole Soyinka.
-The Arts and Letters Series initiated public programs featuring influential writers and artists including Toni Morrison, John Oliver Killens, Catti James and John Williams.
-Fundraising events like the annual African Art Auction and the Gala at the United Nations were occasions to bridge communities and nations that shared the Fund's mission.
+The Arts and Letters Series initiated public programs with writers and artists, including Toni Morrison, John Oliver Killens, Catherine James Catti and John Williams.
+Fundraising events like the annual African Art Auction and the Gala at the United Nations took place.

 21st century

 Badi Foster became Phelps Stokes' sixth president in 2001.
 In 2007, Phelps Stokes hosted a three-day conference and film festival at the Fond du Lac Ojibwe School in Cloquet, MN.
-One of the other major projects of Phelps Stokes is its involvement as a national programming organization for the State Department's International Visitor Leadership Program.
+One of the other major projects of Phelps Stokes was its involvement as a national programming organization for the State Department's International Visitor Leadership Program.

 Work in Africa

 General

-Phelps Stokes convened several commissions to study the educational conditions and needs of black Africans, and made recommendations for improving access and quality.
+Phelps Stokes convened several commissions to study the educational conditions and needs of Black Africans, and made recommendations for improving access and quality.
 Dr. James E. K. Aggrey, known as "the Booker T. Washington of Africa," helped to lead the commissions and formulate a comprehensive model for education.

-Currently, Phelps Stokes supports the DuBois Center for Pan-African Culture in Accra, established in 1985 as a national monument of Ghana.
+Phelps Stokes supported the DuBois Center for Pan-African Culture in Accra, established in 1985 as a national monument of Ghana.

-Phelps Stokes' relationship with South Africa began in 1929 with the establishment of the South African Committee on Race Relations, which later became the South African Institute on Race Relations.
+Phelps Stokes' relationship with South Africa began in 1929 with the establishment of the South African Committee on Race Relations, which later became the South African Institute of Race Relations.
 The Fund also operated the Archbishop Desmond Tutu Southern Africa Refugee Scholarship Fund and the Southern African Scholarship Fund, which in the 1980s provided free college education to hundreds of black young adults from southern Africa.